pieterberg/Process-State-Identification/README.md

 |  `1`  |    stuck    |
 |  `2`  |   stiction  |

-The valve states are selected using Variant Subsystems.
+The valve states are selected using variant subsystems.
 The variant subsystems are defined in the `PreLoadFcn` callback of the Simulink model.

 ## References